- Python Basics

 Here is its sample output:

-Note - The type() method returns the type of variable passed as its argument.
+Note: The type() method returns the type of the variable passed as its argument.

 Unlike List, Tuple, and Dictionary, Set items are unordered.
-That is, if you print the set, then you'll get all the items of set, but in random order like shown in the sample output produced by the program given below:
+That is, if you print the set, then you'll get all the items in the set, but in a random order, as shown in the sample output produced by the program given below:

 marks = {89, 87, 92, 67, 78, 94}